NLO and off-shell effects in top quark mass determinations: Measurement of the top quark mass based on pseudo-data

+The \mlb distributions of the restricted and full showering show clear differences.
+To quantify the significance of these differences, the parton shower scale uncertainties are assessed.
+For the decay showers, we performed a decay shower starting scale variation by using factors of $0.5$ and $2.0$ applied to the central scale $\muqdec$.
+Despite this wide range for varying the resummation scales, we find negligible differences in the shapes of the \mlb\ distributions.
+Therefore, all variations of the shower description employed here are always based on the fixed value $\muqdec=M_W/2$.
+We use the different schemes described in Section~\ref{subsec:input} to obtain the scale-variation induced theory uncertainties of the $\nlops$ prescription presented in Fig.~\ref{fig:PS_scale_var}.
+While the combined variation, $\mu_F\mu_R\mu_Q\as{\mathrm{PS}}$, leads to the smallest uncertainty band, the band based on the $\mu_F\mu_R\mu_Q$ parameter variation is marginally larger.
+Most notably, these differences are much smaller than those occurring between the various theory descriptions discussed above.

-Finally, in Fig.~\ref{fig:PS_scale_NLO}, we show the effect of two different choices for evaluating the central scales in the $\nlops$ calculations, comparing $\mu_R=\mu_F=m_t$ to $\mu_R=\mu_F=\mu_{t\bar t}$ (see Eq.~(\ref{eq:scale_ttb})).
-While the different central scale choices certainly do have an impact on the total cross sections, see the last two rows of Table~\ref{tab:xs}, they do not lead to different results in the top quark mass measurement, as demonstrated by the fact that the associated offsets agree with each other within the uncertainties.
+Finally, for the $\nlops$ calculations, we compare in Fig.~\ref{fig:PS_scale_NLO} the results for the two central-scale choices $\mu_R=\mu_F=m_t$ and $\mu_R=\mu_F=\mu_{t\bar t}$ as defined in Eq.~(\ref{eq:scale_ttb}).
+Although the predicted total cross sections listed in the last two rows of Table~\ref{tab:xs} depend on this choice, the two predictions lead to consistent measured top quark masses, i.e.~the associated offsets agree within their uncertainties.